 |---|---|---|

-Most med spa owners break even within 12-36 months.
+Most med spa owners break even within 12-24 months, with injectable-only studios often faster.

 First-Year Cash Flow Summary